 If you're looking for the best education out there in Film, Video & Photographic Arts you simply can't do better than Full Sail University.
-With 479 undergrads, Film is one of most popular majors at Full Sail University.
+With 615 undergrads, Film is one of most popular majors at Full Sail University.
 The destination of Winter Park, Florida, is great for students who opt for a less busy, suburban space.

-Columbia College - Chicago is a wonderful option for students pursuing a Film, Video & Photographic Arts degree.
-19.2% of undergraduate students at Columbia College - Chicago are Film students.
+It's hard to find a better school than Columbia College Chicago if you wish to study Film, Video & Photographic Arts.
+22.2% of undergraduate students at Columbia College Chicago are Film students.
 Located in Chicago, Illinois, this college is ideal for learners who flourish in an urban atmosphere.

 Academy of Art University is among your best bets if you want to study Film, Video & Photographic Arts.
-A favorite major for undergrads, there are about 248 students enrolled in this program at .
+A favorite major for undergrads, there are about 203 students enrolled in this program at .
 The location in an important urban center is tremendous for young people trying to find adequate opportunities for social networking, adventure, and life.

+There is an advanced degree program obtainable for those who are intrigued.
 On account of School of Visual Arts' outstanding student-to-faculty ratio of 9:1, there are plenty of opportunities for students to work with their professors.
-Merely 6.0% of School of Visual Arts' rankings to learn more.
+Find every one of School of Visual Arts' rankings to learn more.

 Any student pursuing a degree in Film, Video & Photographic Arts has to take a look at California State University - Long Beach.
 Positioned in Long Beach, California, this university is a good choice for students who prosper in an urban atmosphere.